How to Use our Site

 You may notice that we do not require that a stock meet certain fundamental requirements if it is to be included on a watchlist.
 We do this for several reasons.

-• First, it is our intent to identify intermediate-term technical patterns used for trading breakouts.
+1. it is our intent to identify intermediate-term technical patterns used for trading breakouts.
 We do this in an 'agnostic' manner, identifying potential breakouts regardless of their underlying business condition.
 This ensures that we are identifying all stocks on the move based on the market's interpretation of their worth rather than our own personal preferences.

-• Second, fundamental reporting is a lagging indicator and we believe that technical condition will often speak for a stock before financial reports or news 'explain' the reason for the move.
+2. fundamental reporting is a lagging indicator and we believe that technical condition will often speak for a stock before financial reports or news 'explain' the reason for the move.

-We have eliminated the most time consuming task in an intermediate term growth stock investing strategy by automatically identifying stocks setting up for a potential breakout on the following trading day.
+We have eliminated the most time consuming task in an intermediate term growth stock investing strategy by automatically identifying stocks setting up for a potential breakout or breakdown on the following trading day.
 Given a set of potential breakout candidates, you may then choose which stocks to pursue based on your risk tolerance, fundamental requirements and personal preferences.
 Our tools have been designed to streamline this process for you, meaning the time you spend making a purchase decision is significantly reduced.
 Our automated intraday breakout alerts then ensure that you will not miss a buying opportunity when your stocks of choice stage their breakout move.

 Using the Site: Two Approaches